ACCT 010 3 Units

 ACCT 090 3 Units

-This course is designed to introduce various types of employee compensations and the current federal and state payroll taxes system.
+This course is designed to introduce various types of diverse employee compensations and the current federal and state payroll taxes system.
 Withholding requirements from employees' compensations as well as payroll taxes reporting are studied.
 Various types of payroll taxes forms are discussed and prepared.
 This course will focus on the records and control requirements of payroll accounting.

 ACCT 200 4 Units